 Keeping Your AidFinancial Aid

-- Complete a minimum of 67% of the hours you enroll in each semester. (this includes withdrawal hours)
+- Complete a minimum of 67% of all attempted hours for which you have registered (this includes withdrawal hours)

 - Maintain a cumulative (overall) GPA of 2.0